extrange/transcription-benchmarks/README.md

 You will need a GPU (e.g. an EC2 instance with a T4 GPU like `ml.g4dn.xlarge`, $0.70/hour), with the drivers installed.
 Follow the instructions [here][install-cuda], as well as setting the [environment variables] especially `LD_LIBRARY_PATH`.

-Create and sync the virtual environment with `uv sync`, then activate it with `source .vern/bin/activate`.
+Create and sync the virtual environment with `uv sync`, then activate it with `source .venv/bin/activate`.

 <details>
 <summary>Installing a different version of Pytorch</summary>

 The steps above will install the latest version of Pytorch, which is generally compatible with the latest CUDA drivers.
 If for some reason, you need to run an older version of Pytorch (e.g., if you are unable to upgrade your GPU drivers to support a later CUDA runtime version), follow these instructions.

+Note: Pytorch ships with its own CUDA runtime API versions, which will work as long as they are [supported][CUDA compatibility] by the version of the driver.

-If you are using an EC2 instance: For the AWS AMI image [`Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04)`][ami-image], the default CUDA runtime version selected is 12.1 (set via `LD_LIBRARY_PATH`, via `/etc/profile.d/dlami.sh`).
+EC2 instances: For the AWS AMI image [`Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04)`][ami-image], the default CUDA runtime version selected is 12.1 (set via `LD_LIBRARY_PATH`, via `/etc/profile.d/dlami.sh`).
 CUDA Toolkit runtime versions 12.2 and 12.3 are also pre-installed.

 To install Pytorch with a specific CUDA runtime version, edit your `pyproject.toml` file.
 For example, to install Pytorch compiled against CUDA runtime version 12.1: